Huawei P40: Camera

-The Huawei P40 series features Leica optics, and the wide lens on all models is a new "Ultra Vision" 50 MP sensor.
+The Huawei P40 series features Leica optics, and the wide lens on all models is a new “Ultra Vision” 50 MP sensor.
 Like the P30, the wide lens uses a "SuperSpectrum" image sensor, whose color filter array uses yellow sub-pixels instead of green.
 Huawei stated that this would allow more light to be captured, and enhanced absorption of red and green colors.

 The P40's rear camera array consists of a 50 MP wide lens, a 16 MP ultrawide lens and an 8 MP telephoto lens with 3x optical zoom.
 The P40 Pro increases the resolution of the ultrawide sensor to 40 MP, replaces the standard telephoto lens with a 12 MP periscope sensor capable of 5x optical zoom, and adds a time-of-flight sensor.

 The P40 Pro+ has two 8 MP telephoto lenses, a standard sensor with 3x optical zoom and a periscope sensor with 10x optical zoom while retaining the time-of-flight sensor.
-The front-facing camera uses a 32 MP sensor which has autofocus on the P40 Pro and P40 Pro+; an additional depth sensor allows for the face unlock.
+The front-facing camera uses a 32 MP sensor, which has autofocus on the P40 Pro and P40 Pro+; an additional depth sensor allows for the face unlock.

 For both photo and video, pixel binning is used for improved low-light sensitivity, and video can be captured from the wide-angle and telephoto sensors simultaneously with directional audio computed from three omnidirectional microphones.

-The cameras benefit from an XD Fusion Image Engine which enables advanced computational photography, as well as an "Octa" phase-detection autofocus system for faster autofocus and improved white balance sensors on the P40 Pro+.
+The cameras benefit from a XD Fusion Image Engine which enables advanced computational photography, as well as an "Octa" phase-detection autofocus system for faster autofocus and improved white balance sensors on the P40 Pro+.
 The software is also improved with a new Golden Snap feature that takes a burst of HDR+ photos and automatically picks the best shots.
 A Profoto studio light will be available as an accessory as well.

 Software

+The P40 series originally shipped with EMUI 10.1, which is based on the Android 10 source code.
+In January 2022, the smartphone received an upgrade to EMUI 12.
+An additional upgrade to EMUI 13 was expected, but had not been confirmed as of summer 2023.
+Starting in December 2020, Chinese smartphones could be migrated from EMUI to HarmonyOS 2, and in July 2023 they received an upgrade to HarmonyOS 3.1.

-The P40 series ships with EMUI 10.1, which is based on the Android 10 source code.
-Due to the ongoing United States sanctions against Huawei, international models of the P40 will not ship with or support Google Mobile Services — the proprietary software suite (including Google Play-branded software) shipped on certified Android devices, and Huawei is not allowed to market the device using the Android trademark.
+Due to the ongoing United States sanctions against Huawei, international models of the P40 did not ship with, or support, Google Mobile Services—the proprietary software suite (including Google Play-branded software) shipped on certified Android devices.
+Huawei was also not allowed to market the device using the Android trademark.

-The P40 series support Huawei Mobile Services uses Huawei AppGallery as its main app store.
+The P40 series supports Huawei Mobile Services and uses Huawei AppGallery as its main app store.
 Furthermore, a new app known as Petal Search was introduced, which includes web search via France-based Qwant and Russia-based Yandex, as well as the ability to search for third-party apps via other Android app stores and APK mirroring websites.
 The P40 series introduces a new in-house voice assistant, Celia, in selected markets, which also includes integration with the device's AI Lens features.